liamsnowdon/portfolio/content/posts/writing-achievement-guides-and-nonsense-with-nuxt-studio-and-the-steam-api.md

 ![News modal for a Starfield post from VG247](/images/posts/mgg-modal.jpeg)

 I had a Steam API key, so I wanted to make the most of it.
 I started playing with the other endpoints Steam had to offer.
 While the API isn't amazing, I could get a decent amount of data such as basic game information, achievements, assets, player counts, my user profile and my recently played games.
-This allowed me to create scripts to automatically create game pages, with achievement sections and player counts.
-Here is the game page for THE FINALS.
+This allowed me to create scripts to automatically create game pages, with news, achievements and player counts.

 ![The Finals game page](/images/posts/mgg-the-finals.jpeg)

-And here is Starfield, with a news feature block and an achievement feature block.

 ![Starfield game page with news and achievements feature blocks](/images/posts/mgg-starfield.jpeg)